ICube-Robotics/ethercat_igh_dkms/README.md

 ```

 ## Uninstall
-If you need to change the installtion, please uninstall the package and reinstall it.
+If you need to change the installation, please uninstall the package and reinstall it.
 To uninstall the package use the following command:
 ``` bash
 sudo dpkg --purge ethercat-igh-install
 ```